A refreshingly distinctive UK day and boarding school for artists, actors, musicians and filmmakers

 Preparing you to study at leading creative universities

-Popular post A level destinations for RIC students include Central Saint Martins, Goldsmiths, BIMM and the London College of Fashion.
+Popular post A level destinations for RIC students include UAL's Central Saint Martins, London College of Fashion, Goldsmiths, BIMM and the London College of Fashion.
 Film students opt either for academic courses at top universities such as KCL, Warwick and Sussex or more practical training routes at universities such as Bournemouth and Ravensbourne.

 Head of Graphic Design at Falmouth University Bryan Clark says: “At Falmouth it is becoming commonplace to accept high calibre students directly from A levels if they can obtain the specialist insight and an introduction to the fundamentals of the design process and a strong sense of passion for the subject.
 RIC delivers this, with not only top grade students but also those with a depth of experimentation and energy that you will also find with more traditional foundation student entry.”